 I was playing golf with a military commander, and he confessed that even they are struggling a bit with this.
-I am lucky because I was a teacher which taught me how to listen to young people.
+I am lucky because I was a teacher and that taught me how to listen to young people.

 I have discovered that Gen Z are very good people, very creative and very innovative.
-But they are also rebellious.
 They are running away from the bureaucracies of reporting time, wearing neck ties and combing their hair.
 They don't feel a sense of attachment to a job so writing a resignation letter is not a big deal.
 And they don't care what will happen next.

-They are very helpful.
-When you give them an assignment communicate clearly what you want to do, why it needs to be done and what's in it for them.
+When you give them an assignment communicate clearly what you want done, why it needs to be done and what's in it for them.
 Then they will execute with a speed you cannot imagine.

 As a company, I think we have tried to engage them more.
-We recently let them lead recruitment for a project; they shortlisted, interviewed and gave us the people to hire.
+We recently let them lead recruitment for a project we call Tribe Senti; they shortlisted, interviewed and gave us the people to hire.
 They appreciate being involved.
 We rely on their creativity for product development, and we reward them if their ideas lead to new products.

 We have realized that we cannot be business as usual, Gen Z need a different environment to be their best.
-A bit of games and activities like Zumba every Friday.
-Strategically, we are reaching out to Gen Zs and Millennials to empower them financially and provide financial literacy skills.
-Because the future of the industry entirely depends on these two generations.
+A bit of games and activities like weekly Zumba come in handy.
+Strategically, we are reaching out to Gen Zs and Millennials to empower them financially and provide financial literacy skills, because the future of the industry entirely depends on these two generations.